Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 git checkout v1.0-workshop-server
 ```

+(If you chose to checkout the code instead of creating the files by hand, remember to run the 'npm install' commmand now).

 ## Customize the Viewer Behavior

 Now you've got a basic 3D model displayed on your web page, let's customize the viewer behavior.
 The simplest way to customize behavior is through the Extension mechanism.
 Extensions allow you to encapsulate your customized behavior in a separate JavaScript file that you can 'load' into the viewer when it's running (you can unload it whenever you like too).

-(If you don't want to type the code, you cancopy the finished files for each step from the subfolders in the [GitHub repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data), which was cloned or downloaded when preparing the models.)
+(If you don't want to type the code, you can copy the finished files for each step from the subfolders in the [GitHub repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data), which you should have cloned or downloaded earlier in this tutorial).

 ### Step 1 – Creating a basic extension